Corvusoft/restbed/documentation/DESIGN.md

 Thread allocation
 -----------------

 By default the framework will only allocate a single thread to process all incoming requests and scheduled work loads.
 This can be increased by altering the `Settings::set_worker_limit` attribute.
-It recommended that you should not exceed the available hardware limit, see below for a suggested implementation.
+It is recommended that you should not exceed the available hardware limit, see below for a suggested implementation.

 ``` C++
 #include <thread>